-Address that is filled with a handle that identifies the open waveform-audio input device.
-Use this handle to identify the device when calling other waveform-audio input functions.
-This parameter can be NULL if WAVE_FORMAT_QUERY is specified for fdwOpen.
+Address that is filled with a handle identifying the open waveform-audio output device.
+Use the handle to identify the device when other waveform-audio output functions are called.
+This parameter might be NULL if the WAVE_FORMAT_QUERY flag is specified for fdwOpen.